Tips for making speculative applications

-- Tailor-make each approach, showing how your experience and achievements are relevant.
+- Tailor each speculative application to the organisation, and demonstrate how your experience and achievements are relevant.

 - Download an example speculative covering letter for ideas.

 - Match the tone of the letter to the organisation.
-For example, an advertising company may appreciate a flamboyant, individual approach, especially for creative positions.
-A law firm is more likely to appreciate a more traditional approach.
+For example, a media company may appreciate a less formal approach than a law firm, which is more likely to appreciate a more traditional approach.

-- Careful targeting is far more likely to lead to success than sending off a mass of near-identical applications.
+- Careful targeting is far more likely to lead to success than sending out numerous near-identical applications.